 To be listed in our Best of Canberra series, each business needs to have consistently received positive feedback on RiotACT and maintain a minimum average of 4/5 stars on both Google and Facebook reviews.

 Communities@Work family day care is a two-time National Family Day Care Service of the Year Award winner (2015 and 2016).
-Its family day care service has also achieved a rating of Exceeding Quality Standard under the National Quality Framework.
+Its family day care service is rated as Exceeding Quality Standard under the National Quality Framework.

 YWCA Canberra’s family day care provides care for children from birth to 12 years of age, in the private homes of qualified and professional family day care educators.
 All educators have, or are working towards, a Certificate III in Children’s Services.